 Here are 10 tips to help you build a better burger and shoot it like a pro.

-10. Use Your Creative Freedom For Editorial Shots
+10. Burger Photography: 10 Tips For Utilizing Creative Freedom In Editorial Shots

 When shooting burgers for editorial, you can usually choose the kind of bun and meat you want.
 You can construct it in the way you think will look best to support the messaging of that assignment.

 In comparison, advertising photographs are expected to look perfect.
 Every element of the burger needs to be prepared to exact specifications.
 This is how fast-food chains want their pictures of burgers to be taken.